aeszyman/ARTH312/syllabus.md

 #### September 25: Mapping the World and Picturing the "Other"
 * Asa Simon Mittman, "Are the 'monstrous races' races?" _Postmedieval: A Journal of Medieval Cultural Studies_ 6.1 (2015): 36-51.
 * Evan Andrews, "[The Great Moon Hoax](http://www.history.com/news/the-great-moon-hoax-180-years-ago?linkId=16545579)."
-* Assignment 4: Reading Response ("Are the 'monstrous races' races?")
+* Assignment 4: Analytical Synopsis of "Are the 'monstrous races' races?"
 ###### Week 6
 #### September 30: Visualizing Conquest: Bayeux Tapestry
 * "The Norman Conquest of England."
 In: Barbara H. Rosenwein, ed. _Reading the Middle Ages: Sources from Europe, Byzantium, and the Islamic World_ (University of Toronto Press, 2018), 271-278.
 #### October 2: Female Mystics: Hildegard of Bingen
 * Watch film [_Vision_](https://librarycat.richmond.edu/vwebv/holdingsInfo?searchId=188&recCount=25&recPointer=1&bibId=1220282).
-* Assignment 5 (Film Analysis)
+* Assignment 5: Analytical Synopsis of _Vision_
 ###### Week 7
 #### October 7: Review
 #### October 9: Midterm Exam